tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 - Only the primary path can contain a primary-reverse-path associated with the primary path (and its associated list of 'candidate-secondary-reverse-path').

+lsp-provisioning-error-infos:

+> A YANG container that holds the list of LSP provisioning error information.
+The
+> TE system populates entries in this list whenever an error is encountered during the LSP provisioning.

 ### TE LSPs {#TE_LSPS}